Essential Oils: Why It Should Never Replace Medication

 When weighing in on essential oils vs medicine, oiling should never replace medication especially for those with serious or terminal health issues.

 As mums, we strive to always give our kids the best — and this includes everything related to their health, too.
-As such, many parents are increasingly turning to essential oils (EO) for their child’s health and well-being.
+As such, some parents are turn to essential oils (EO) for their child’s health and well-being.
 But, even essential oils must be used carefully, and with proper knowledge about when it can and cannot be used.

 If used incorrectly, essential oils can have disastrous health repercussions, like the case of essential oils vs medicine that met a tragic end.

-Essential Oils vs Medicine: Know When Not to Use EOs
+Essential Oils vs Medicine: Know When Not to Use Essential Oils

 An emergency room doctor in the USA recently tweeted about an asthmatic child who they failed to revive because his mother stopped his asthma medication in favour of essential oils after an article she read.